carolitascl/delete-files-with-rm-to-trash/README.md

-## Removes files and folders by moving them to the Trash, with automatic versioning if an item with the same name already exists
+## Removes files and folders by moving them to Trash, with automatic versioning if an item with the same name already exists

 <br>